pactus-project/PIPs/PIPs/pip-32.md

 _The complete balances of the reserve wallets should be transferred to the treasury account._

-#### Hot Wallets: (Recieved 640,000 from reserve.)
+#### Hot Wallets (Recieved 640,000 from reserve.)

   1. Team & Operations - Address - pc1zuavu4sjcxcx9zsl8rlwwx0amnl94sp0el3u37g - Balance 155,999.857000000
   2. Community - Address - pc1zf0gyc4kxlfsvu64pheqzmk8r9eyzxqvxlk6s6t - Balance 5998.971900000

 _The complete balance of the hot wallets should remain in teams custody for immediate operational funds._

 ### Validator Considerations

 This proposal should not affect validators in any way, they will continue to receive 1 coin per block as a reward.

 ### Block Rewards

 Block rewards will increase from 1 coin per block to 1.25 coins per block.
 Of this amount, 1 coin will be allocated to the block proposer, while the remaining 0.25 coins will be distributed among the reserve wallets.

 ### Block Rewards Allocation